odriverobotics/ODrive/docs/usb.md

 # USB

 This page documents the low level USB configuration.
 If you're looking for a higher level protocol documentation see [Native Protocol](native-protocol) and [ASCII Protocol](ascii-protocol).
-And if just you use [odrivetool](odrivetool) or the Python package to configure/control your ODrive you don't need to care about any of this.

 This page assumes that you are familiar with the general USB architecture, in particular with terms like "configuration", "interface" and "endpoint".